 For the Filling

-- Two, 8 ounce packages Philadelphia cream cheese, at room temperature
+- Three, 8 ounce packages Philadelphia cream cheese, at room temperature

 - ½ cup Splenda Brown Sugar for Baking (or use ¼ cup Truvia Brown)